bbauska/Coursera-Bootstrap/readme.md

 Here we will see how bootstrap provides classes that can be used to format the \<a> tag into a button to be presented on your website.

-We\'ll also look at various form elements, like the input elements, select, the button and also the text AD elements, and how we make use of them within our forms to design and construct a form that can be included in our website.
+We&apos;ll also look at various form elements, like the input elements, select, the button and also the text AD elements, and how we make use of them within our forms to design and construct a form that can be included in our website.